TravelAge West

 Viking

-- Per its COVID-19 policies and procedures for international voyages, Viking requires all river, ocean and expedition guests to have received the required doses of COVID-19 vaccinations at least 14 days prior to the date of embarkation, including booster shots for those who are eligible.
+- For departures on or before Oct.
+31, 2023, Viking requires all river, ocean and expedition guests to have received the required doses of a COVID-19 vaccine at least 14 days prior to the date of embarkation.
+For those sailing on or after Nov.
+1, 2023, inoculations will not be mandated.
+Learn more on Viking's health and safety page.

 Virgin Voyages